 What Happens When Someone Gets Arrested for Drug Possession in Monroe County?

-Typically, all Monroe County criminal drug possession cases go to a designated drug court.
-In this venue, a Rochester drug possession lawyer usually has more defense options.
+All Monroe County criminal drug possession cases typically go to a designated drug court.
+A Rochester drug possession lawyer usually has more defense options in this venue.
 Your lawyer can either use these defenses at trial or use them as leverage to obtain pretrial diversion or another favorable plea bargain.

 Rochester Drug Possession Lawyers and Possible Defenses

 Procedural defenses are usually available in drug possession cases.
-If there was a procedural error, the Monroe County judge often throws the case out of court.
+The Monroe County judge often throws the case out of court if there was a procedural error.
 It’s impossible for prosecutors to go back in time and correct police officer mistakes.

 Sometimes, there are issues with the stop.
 Officers must have reasonable suspicion to pull over motorists or stop people on the street.
 In some recent cases, most notably 2016’s Utah v.
 Strieff, the Supreme Court watered down this rule.
 Nevertheless, a police officer must have more than a hunch or a belief that the person “doesn’t look right.”